-After the random selection process, a wait applicant pool will be created for each of the oversubscribed Magnet schools/programs.
-A student will be placed in only one wait applicant pool at a time.
-The wait applicant pool will be maintained until the beginning of the second semester, and student vacancies will be filled until that time.
+After the computerized random selection process, an applicant wait pool will be created for each of the oversubscribed Magnet schools/programs.
+A student will be placed in only one applicant wait pool at a time.
+The applicant wait pool will be maintained until the 10-day enrollment count, and student vacancies will be filled until that time.
 Students in the wait pool who are offered assignments to a Magnet school/program must accept the assignment at the time offered.
-Failure to do so will require a new application.
+Failure to do so will require a new application for the next school year.